 - The second semester grade and the final examination will reflect the actual grade earned, i.e., there is no minimum grade.
 A student who has attempted all course requirements will receive a grade no lower than 50 on the transcript. - Special situation: If a student passes both semesters but has a failing average due to the final exam grade, the student will receive a 60 (provided that the student took the exam and made a diligent effort to pass).
-The contains the notation that "the passing grade was issued despite the student's failing the exam." - Final exam - Equals 12 percent of the final grade - Averages with the first and second semester to determine the final grade. - Seniors who have a pre-exam average of 90 or higher in a full year or semester course are exempt from taking the exam. - o Any student who cheats on the exam may receive a zero.
+The contains the notation that "the passing grade was issued despite the student's failing the exam." - Final exam - o Equals 12 percent of the final grade - Averages with the first and second semester to determine the final grade. - Seniors who have a pre-exam average of 90 or higher in a full year or semester course are exempt from taking the exam. - Any academic integrity violations will be subject to departmental policy.